sahlinet/fastapp/README.md

 ### Worker

 #### Spawn Process

-Workers are spawned from within server process.
+Workers are spawned from server process.

+>  !!!!

-> This can be a serious security whole if you have untrusted users!
+> This can be a serious security hole if untrusted users can login your web application!

+>  !!!!

     FASTAPP_WORKER_IMPLEMENTATION = "fastapp.executors.local.SpawnExecutor"

 or

-#### Docker on local machine
+#### Docker on local machine (boot2docker)

-Workers are started in a Docker container, Docker environment must be available.
+Workers are started in a Docker container, Docker environment must be set.
 Thus `kwargs_from_env()` from docker-py must work.
+Testsed with boot2docker.

     FASTAPP_WORKER_IMPLEMENTATION = "fastapp.executors.local.DockerExecutor"
+    FASTAPP_DOCKER_MEM_LIMIT = "128m"
+    FASTAPP_DOCKER_CPU_SHARES = 512

+    FASTAPP_DOCKER_IMAGE = "tutum.co/philipsahli/skyblue-planet-worker:develop"

+or

+#### Docker on local machine (unix://var/run/docker.sock)

+The server process has access to the docker.sock file.
+Either because the server is running on the docker host or the socket file ist added as volume to the server container with `-v /var/run/docker.sock:/var/run/docker.sock`

+    FASTAPP_WORKER_IMPLEMENTATION = "fastapp.executors.local.DockerSocketExecutor"
     FASTAPP_DOCKER_MEM_LIMIT = "128m"
     FASTAPP_DOCKER_CPU_SHARES = 512